Library: Policy

 (ii) damaged when the EBT card is unreadable, the magnetic strip no longer works, or is torn; and

-(B) When a person calls Conduent to request a replacement card, he or she is asked to provide the EBT card number and PIN.
+(B) When a person calls Conduent to request a replacement card, the person must provide the EBT card number and PIN.

-(i) When the person does not know the EBT card number, he or she waits to answer until prompted to enter the card number, report a lost or stolen card, or to enter personal information.
-The person then chooses option three to enter personal information and is then prompted to provide his or her SSN.
+(i) When the person does not know the EBT card number, the person waits to answer until prompted to enter the card number, report a lost or stolen card, or to enter personal information.
+The person then chooses option three to enter personal information and is then prompted to provide an SSN.

-(ii) When the person enters a valid SSN on file in IMS, the person is prompted to enter his or her date of birth and then the PIN number.
-When the SSN and date of birth match the PIN number provided, the person is then asked to select different options that includes replacing an EBT card.
+(ii) When the person enters a valid SSN on file in IMS, the system prompts the person to enter the date of birth and the PIN number.
+When the SSN and date of birth match the PIN number provided, the person may access the option to replace an EBT card.

-(iii) When the client does not know the PIN number, he or she is directed to contact the OKDHS office for card replacement.
-County staff confirms the person's identity and then emails FS EPS staff at *EBT.Notifications@okdhs.org to request a replacement card be mailed to the client.
-Staff must include the client's case number, the name of the card holder, and confirm the address in the information management system (IMS) is correct.
+(iii) When the client does not know the PIN number, Conduent staff directs the caller to contact the OKDHS office for card replacement.
+Field staff confirms the person's identity and then emails FS EPS staff at EBTSNAP@okdhs.org to ask EPS to mail a replacement card to the client.
+Staff must include the client's case number, the cardholder's name, and confirmation that the IMS address is correct.

 (C) When the client calls Conduent to report a stolen EBT card and request a replacement, in addition to cancelling and replacing the EBT card, Conduent staff records:

-(ii) what information the client provided to identify himself or herself.
-The client is frequently asked about the last place he or she used the card, the amount of the purchase, and where he or she usually shops.
-This further documents the report and assists law enforcement officials in efforts to determine if EBT card trafficking is involved.
+(ii) what information the client used to verify the client's identity.
+Conduent staff frequently asks about the last place the client used the card, the amount of the purchase, and the client's shopping habits.
+This further documents the report and assists law enforcement officials in efforts to determine if EBT card trafficking occurred.

 (2) When a client requests more than four food benefit replacement cards in the last 12 months, a notice is sent to the client explaining:

-(B) what is considered misuse or trafficking of the EBT card; and
+(B) what EBT card misuse or trafficking is ; and

-(C) if the number of replacement cards ordered continues to increase, the Office of the Inspector General may conduct an investigation to ensure no fraudulent activities occurred.
+(C) if the number of replacement cards ordered continues to increase, the Office of Inspector General (OIG) may conduct an investigation to ensure no fraudulent activities occurred.

-(3) County office staff only requests EPS assistance in printing a SNAP only or SNAP with child care replacement card, per (c)(1) of this Instruction, for reasons described in (A) through (E) of this subparagraph.
-EPS staff remotely prints the replacement card in the OKDHS office the same day as requested.
-Assistance is requested, when:
+(3) Field office staff only requests EPS assistance in printing a SNAP only or SNAP with child care replacement card, per (c)(1) of this Instruction, for reasons described in (A) through (E) of this subparagraph.
+EPS staff remotely prints the replacement card in the OKDHS office the same day as the request.
+Staff requests assistance when:

 (B) an EBT card was previously issued but the applicant never received benefits or has not received food benefits within the last 24 months;